esdete2/tailwind-rainbow/README.md

 ### Custom Patterns

 Configure how class names are detected.
-By default, the extension will detect class names in all kinds of strings (single quotes, double quotes, template literals) to maximize compatibility across different coding styles and frameworks.
+By default, the extension will detect class names in all kinds of strings (single quotes, double quotes, template literals) to maximize compatibility across different coding styles and frameworks:

 ```json
 {